Pesto Ranch Chicken Freezer Meal

 Lay your bag flat (a baking sheet or tray works well here) for several hours or overnight until frozen.
 You can move the bag once it is a frozen and stack it upright in the freezer to save space.
 You can also stack it upright in freezer bins for better organization!

 The chicken will marinate in the pesto and ranch dressing mix as it freezes and then also as it thaws, making for very flavorful and juicy chicken!
-This is one of the perks of making these crock pot dump and go style meals as freezer meals!

 Freezer bag of meal prepared for freezer.

-Thawing Your Pesto Ranch Chicken Freezer Meal
+Cooking Your Slow Cooker Pesto Ranch Chicken

-I know a lot of people like to put their frozen meals right in the slow cooker to start cooking, but the USDA really frowns on that as far as safety goes (I talked about reasons behind this recommendation in my Slow Cooker Honey Sesame Chicken Freezer Meal post).
+I know a lot of people like to put their frozen meals right in the slow cooker to start cooking, but the USDA really frowns on that as far as safety goes.

 Thawing Tip